vriesdea/DutchAddressPCF/README.md

 - PostcodeProperty
 - NumberToProperty: used only if RangeOption = Range
 - PremiseToProperty: used only if RangeOption = Range and PremiseOption = Seperated

+## Options (input properties)

+- PremiseOption: seperate output for number and premise or combined into one field
+- RangeOption: use a range of numbers (for example an apartment building or project)

 ## Install (on Windows)